Friday 14th February 2025 | Jumuah 15th Sha'ban 1446 [?]

 The Islamic Hijri Date Application Programming Interface (API) used to generate the current Hijri date on our Moon Sighting UK website is based on the actual sighting of the moon by the human eye.
-It is a unique API of its kind as it is based on the actual visibility of the moon and not on the calculated birth (or non-visibility) of the moon as widely used by many other Websites and Mobile Phone Apps.
+It is a unique API of its kind as it is based on the actual visibility of the moon and not on the calculated birth (or non-visibility) of the moon, which is widely used by many other websites and mobile phone apps.

-The documentation below shows how to use the ICOUK Hijri Date API in a number of formats, including HTML, CSS, CSV and JSON.
-We would highly recommend website designers to use the JSON format as that will be supported in the future, although other formats will continue to work for the time being, unless advised otherwise.
-It can be used by popular Content Management Systems (CMS), such as Joomla and WordPress, too.
+The documentation below shows how to use the ICOUK Hijri Date API in several formats, including HTML, and JSON.
+We highly recommend website designers use the JSON format as it will be supported in the future.
+It can be used by popular Content Management Systems (CMS), such as Joomla or WordPress.

-It is very easy to implement on any website, app, software or anything that can read remote data.
+It is easy to implement on any website, app, software, or anything that can read remote data.
+Note that the API security from 2024 requires a Bearer Token Authentication (100 characters) method to use the API links below.

 The Hijri Date API is here: